Limp Bizkit: Reunion, Gold Cobra and departure from Interscope (2009–2011)

-Stampede of the Disco Elephants and Still Sucks (2012–present)
+Stampede of the Disco Elephants and Still Sucks (2012–2022)

 In February 2012, the band returned to Australia for the first time in 11 years to perform at the Soundwave festival.
 Durst dedicated the shows to Jessica Michalik, who died during the Limp Bizkit performance at Big Day Out 2001.
 Limp Bizkit signed with Cash Money Records.
 Following a dispute between Durst, Lethal, and Otto about the latter two's alleged chronic drug and alcohol use, DJ Lethal angrily left the band.
 DJ Lethal later posted an apology to the band on Twitter, but was ultimately not allowed back into the band.

 Fred Durst was featured in the song "Champions" by Kevin Rudolf, which was used as a theme for WWE's Night of Champions.
 The song debuted on WWE Raw on September 3, 2012.
 This was the first time Limp Bizkit has worked with WWE since 2003.

-The band recorded their seventh studio album, Stampede of the Disco Elephants with producer Ross Robinson, who also produced the band's debut album; Three Dollar Bill, Yall; and their 2005 EP The Unquestionable Truth (Part 1).
+The band recorded their seventh studio album, Stampede of the Disco Elephants with producer Ross Robinson, who also produced the band's debut album Three Dollar Bill, Yall and the 2005 EP The Unquestionable Truth (Part 1).

 On March 24, 2013, the first single from the album, "Ready to Go" (featuring Lil Wayne) was released on limpbizkit.com.
 In November a cover of the Ministry song "Thieves" was released by the band via their official Facebook and Twitter accounts.
 In December, the band released the previously leaked song "Lightz" along with an accompanying music video.
 The next single off the album, "Endless Slaughter", was set to be released only on cassette and during concerts, but can be downloaded at the band's official website.

 In October 2014, Fred Durst revealed that the band had left Cash Money and became independent again.
 The split was carried out amicably and Fred says that "We really love the jam we did with Lil Wayne, though.
 We love that song."